analogdevicesinc/VSCode-Maxim/readme.md

 7. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

-8. Set the `target` variable to the correct microcontroller you are using.
+8. Set the `"target"` variable to the correct microcontroller you are using.

 9. That's it!
 See [Testing the Setup](<#Testing the Setup>) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](<#Makefile Configuration>) for details on adding source code to the project.